MonkeyCoin/MNKY/index.md

 ## Coin Burn
-After the ICO ends, three days after deployment, I will burn all the remaining coins that the contract hasn't sold.
+After the ICO ends, ~~three days after deployment, I will burn all the remaining coins that the contract hasn't sold.~~, I will distribute a set amount of coins correlating to a currently unchosen ratio (will definitely be a large amount) to those who purchased coins through the contract, and burn the rest.

 No idea on how many this will be.